GabrielMoreau/oberapk/README.md

 is available online, which is a copy of the command line manual.
 However, most of the information is also listed below.

+The master Git repository in on the [GRICAD Gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/oberapk).
+Other Git repository are mirror or fork.

 ## Download / Ready-made package

 Up-to-date Debian packages can be found at